 Need a Ghostwriter?
 We Can Do That, too!

 Discretion prevents us from providing too many facts in this success story.
 Suffice to say that a prominent member of the bar was invited to give a presentation to an educational conference on a breaking issue.
 This lawyer was far too busy to research and write the paper required to go with the presentation.
 Unwilling, however, to decline the prestigious invitation, and because of the great potential for marketing opportunities arising from it, the lawyer came to us.
 We were asked to ghostwrite the paper.
 The lawyer and I met for about an hour to canvass her views on what should be in the paper.
-I then researched and wrote a 30-page paper which was eventually submitted to the conference organizers.
+I then researched and wrote a 30-page paper which was eventually submitted to the conference organizers and distributed to attendees.

 The lawyer received many compliments from attendees and no one was aware that the paper was not the lawyer's own scholarship.